 As is probably obvious, the Olympus Tough TG-6 is built for anyone that wants to take pictures in a wide array of conditions.
 The camera is waterproof, dustproof, shockproof, crushproof and freeze proof and this allows you to take it pretty much anywhere.
 It also supports 4K video, and has a nifty pro capture mode that allows you to save photos just before and after the shutter release is pressed.
 The TG-6 is an upgrade from the TG-5, and it happens to be a compact camera designed to suit all your outdoor needs.
 As a matter of fact, we think it has just enough to be the best point shoot camera, but you can go ahead and read this TG-6 review to be the judge of that.
+While you’re at it, give our Sony Cybershot T110 review a read to throw it into the running as the best point and shoot camera.

 Why We Like It – Olympus Stylus Tough TG-6